Moving bank can bring you savings and make it easier to manage your money. But what’s does it do to your credit report?

 Alternatively, you can open a new account designed just for switching.
 You might have to set up a couple of direct debits or make a minimum deposit each month, but you can use this to switch for bonuses.

-When to avoid opening a new bank account
+When to avoid a bank switch

-Bank accounts that won’t credit check you
+Bank accounts that won’t hard credit check you

 Full current accounts